jervaise/DotMaster/README.md

 ## Development Process

-When the prompt "success, increment" is received, it triggers an automated version increment process through the AI coder, which:
+When the prompt "increment, success" is received, it triggers an automated version increment process through the AI coder, which:
+1. Increments the PATCH version (third decimal place)
-1. Updates version numbers in all relevant files
+2. Updates version numbers in all relevant files
-2. Adds documentation notes about the changes
+3. Adds documentation notes about the changes
-3. Prepares the changes for commit/push

-This streamlined process ensures consistent versioning throughout development.
+4. Commits and pushes changes to the GitHub develop branch
+5. Ensures the local environment remains on the develop branch

+The developer should never commit and push before explicitly receiving this command.
+This ensures all changes are properly tested before being committed.

 ## For Developers